 One of my facebook friend, who works in a bakery (Baker’s Shop ), shared this laadi pav recipe after I cajoled him to teach me how to make one.
-He obviously do not wish his name to be made public, but let me thank you Mr D, your recipe just rocked !
+He obviously does not wish his name to be made public, but let me thank you Mr D, your recipe just rocked !

 I was surprised to see ‘Milk Powder’ in the ingredient list that he provided with his recipe but after googling it, I found that it is not uncommon to use it for baking breads.
 I was apprehensive to add it, fearing that the bread might turn out too sweet but he convinced me to go ahead.
 The bread came out extremely soft, fluffy with nice buttery flavor, but somehow it tasted bit more salty than what we prefer.
 So I have reduced the quantity of salt in the recipe given below.